Cancellation and splitting of Symplectic modules in the critical range and Euler class group: Some vanishing results

-\begin{remark} We should note that in the setting of Proposition~\ref{vanishing-dim3}, for general algebraically closed field $k$, the argument of the proof of Proposition~\ref{vanishing-dim3} actually shows that the cohomology group $H^3(X, \piA_3(Q_4))$ is a quotient of the cokernel We already know that $H^3(X, \KMW_4))$ is uniquely divisible from~\cite{Fas15}.
-If we know some torsion properties of this cokernel, we can conclude the desired vanishing of $H^3(X, \piA_3(Q_4))$ for any algebraically closed field. \end{remark}
+\begin{remark} We should note that in the setting of Proposition~\ref{vanishing-dim3}, for general algebraically closed field $k$, the argument of the proof of Proposition~\ref{vanishing-dim3} actually shows that the cohomology group $\coh^3(X, \piA_3(Q_4))$ is a quotient of the cokernel We already know that $\coh^3(X, \KMW_4))$ is uniquely divisible from~\cite{Fas15}.
+If we know some torsion properties of this cokernel, we can conclude the desired vanishing of $\coh^3(X, \piA_3(Q_4))$ for any algebraically closed field. \end{remark}

-In the case $d=4$ we have the following vanishing result. \begin{proposition} Let $X$ be a smooth affine variety over algebraically closed field $k$ of dimension $4$.
-Then $H^4(X, \pi_4^{\A^1}(Q_{6}))=0.$ \end{proposition} \begin{proof} By~\cite[Theorem 4]{AF13} there is a surjection Since $k$ is an algebraically closed field, from ~\cite[proof of Theorem 2, page 30]{AF12}, we have \end{proof}
+In the case $d=4$ we have the following vanishing result. \begin{proposition} Let $X$ be a smooth affine scheme of dimension $4$ over an algebraically closed field $k$ of characteristic $\neq 2$.
+Then $\coh^4(X, \piA_4(Q_{6}))=0.$ \end{proposition} \begin{proof} By~\cite[Theorem 4]{AF13} there is a surjection Since $k$ is an algebraically closed field, from ~\cite[proof of Theorem 2, subsection 6.4 on page 1058]{AF15}, we have \end{proof}

-We list the above results in the section for the convenience. \begin{theorem} Let $X$ be a smooth affine variety over an algebraically closed field $k$ of Krull dimension $d$.
-Then \begin{enumerate} \item[$(1)$] for $d=2$, $H^2(X, \pi_2^{\A^1}(Q_{2}))=0.$
+We now summarize the results of this section for the convenience of the reader.\begin{theorem} Let $X$ be a smooth affine scheme of dimension $d$ over an algebraically closed field $k$ of characteristic $\neq 2$.
+Then \begin{enumerate} \item[$(1)$] if $d=2$, $\coh^2(X, \piA_2(Q_{2}))=0.$